upa/nante-wan/README.md

 ```

 After place config files in *html/portconfig* directory, bridge
-interfaces on all CE nodes are configured.
+interfaces on all CE nodes are configured automatically.

 At config server,
 ```shell-session